VietKhoaNguyen/Final-Project/README.md

 500
 ```

-The purpose of this defense study is to evaluate whether removing the most predictable PINs can reduce attack success.
+The defense output includes for each blacklist size:

+- original Top-10 success rate;
+- new Top-10 success rate after blacklisting;
+- absolute reduction;
+- relative reduction.

 This defense is not a complete security solution.
-However, it is a practical and understandable defense mechanism for reducing the risk caused by very weak PIN choices.
+However, it is a practical and understandable mechanism for reducing the risk caused by very weak PIN choices.

 ---